When last did you change or improve something in your business?

 Put business systems in place that flag issues.
 For example, create operational service feedback systems to collect customer reviews that drive continual operations improvements.

 PRINCIPLE 2: Build a culture that takes the time to fix problems at their root cause instead of attempting to constantly fight fires on the go.
 Incorporate modern methods for quality assurance and encourage any negative feedback from clients and staff alike to drive continual changes and improvements.

 Develop business systems to notify you when things go wrong.
 Aim to get things done right the first time.

 PRINCIPLE 3: Standardise processes, and then, once that’s achieved, keep improving to get better results.
-Work on methods to ensure employees comply to standardised processes, including Key Performance Indicators.
+Work on methods to ensure employees comply with standardised processes, including Key Performance Indicators.

 Make sure definitions are clear so that there is no confusion.
 For instance, the interpretation of “acceptable quality” depends on the subjective opinion of “acceptable”, so defining “acceptable” is essential.